Home Decorating Ideas on a Budget

 8. Put on a fresh coat of paint (but only if it’s allowed)

 If you’re looking to decorate your apartment for cheap, consider painting at least one wall with a fresh coat of paint.
 If you’re doing just one wall, try an accent colour that will add dimension and character to your room.

 You’ll want to make sure your landlords are okay with the idea of you painting, so be sure to ask before you buy a can of blue summer breeze or regal ruby red.

 9. Accent with fresh flowers

 Taking a walk in the park?
 Have a field of flowers behind your apartment building?
-Snag a few colourful flowers to add some eye-catching appeal to your apartment decor.
+Snag a few colourful flowers to add some eye-catching appeal to your small apartment decor.
 Place them in vases on your tables and bookshelves for a fresh, vibrant feel.
-Flowers are one of the best cheap apartment decorating ideas to freshen up a space.
+Flowers are one of the home decorating ideas on budget to freshen up a space.

 10. Remember less is more

 Interior designers know that simple is often the best way to go.
 When decorating your apartment, ask yourself: how much do I really need?
 Scaling back and sticking to the items you love will keep your design simple and beautiful, rather than cluttered.

 Another thing to keep in mind, is to focus on the essentials first (i.e. coffee table, TV unit, bookshelves, couch etc.).
 Once you have these, the rest of your interior decorating will effortlessly follow suit.